Noble’s Pond Wins Six Regal Awards, Including “Kent County Community of the Year, Again”

 Million Dollar Sales Club, Platinum Level – Rebecca Allicock

 Both the Camden and the Greenwold are part of Noble’s Pond’s Manor Collection.
 The Camden is our hottest selling plan this year!
 A customizable single-family home that can be built as a single-level two- or three-bedroom home, or a two-story three- or four-bedroom home.
 It features a spacious, open floor plan with two covered patios, state-of-the-art kitchen, attached two-car garage and fireplace.
 The Greenwold another favorite plan is a single-family home can be built as a one-story two- or three-bedroom home, or a two-story three- or four-bedroom home.
 Additional options include a covered patio or four-seasons room and outdoor living spaces.
 The many customizable features and options found in both home models encourage homeowners to adapt the spacious design to suit their style and needs.

-“All of us at Noble’s Pond are thrilled with this recognition by our home building peers at HBA/DE,” said Justin Olear, vice president of Noble’s Pond.
+“All of us at Noble’s Pond and Regal Builders are thrilled with this recognition by our home building peers at HBA/DE,” said Justin Olear, vice president of Noble’s Pond.
 “We have worked hard to create a beautiful and enjoyable community for active adults with an inviting social atmosphere and homes that offer the design, style and features our residents want.
 I’m extremely proud to say that Noble’s Pond has been named Kent County Community of the Year several times, but it never gets old!
 It’s very gratifying to have our community honored this way by the HBA/DE.”

 About Noble’s Pond